top of page

 Attention and Behavioral Challenges

-One of my favorite areas to collaborate with parents on is addressing their child's behavioral challenges.
-Although some behavioral issues can have genetic origins, we often discover that many are linked to nutritional imbalances and inflammation.
-Frequently, we identify mineral and heavy metal imbalances, as well as gut dysbiosis.
-Some of the functional labs we commonly investigate for behavioral challenges include the OAT (organic acids test), HTMA (hair, tissue, mineral analysis), a comprehensive stool analysis, and an assessment of their toxicant exposure.
+One of my favorite areas to collaborate with parents on is addressing their child’s behavioral challenges.
+While some behaviors may have genetic roots, we often find they’re linked to nutritional imbalances, inflammation, mineral and heavy metal disturbances, and gut dysbiosis.
+Common functional labs we use include the OAT (Organic Acids Test), HTMA (Hair Tissue Mineral Analysis), comprehensive stool analysis (GI Map), and toxicant exposure assessments.
 Learn more about how we approach ADHD in our clinic.

 Kids healthy diet, kids nutrition, kids health, natural support for kids health, ADHD and Kids, Kids food sensitivities, kids HTMA, Kids gut health, autism and diet, natural support for ADHD, natural support for autism